mongoroy/mongodb-dev-centos7/README.md

 - C++ Driver
 - Java Driver

+You can build the drivers following the instructions on each driver's website.
+Please see the notes below for any particular gotchas that might trip you up building the drivers.

 It will also come configured with these tools:

 - MongoDB m
 - MongoDB mtools

+I am also including a few simple Java projects as quick jumping off points.
+For now I have one lone app:

+- MongoDB Maven Starter

 ## Building Notes